 “It can be tough to support a family on one income.
 But, if a single mom has decent credit, they could qualify for a mortgage,” says Mark Gundersen, a senior loan officer at Shelter Mortgage Company in Saint Charles, Illinois.
 “There are programs out there to get people in home who don’t have a lot of savings.
 Homeownership is the goal of many of these loans and programs.”

-Single moms have harder time qualifying for some mortgage loans
+Single parents have a harder time qualifying for some mortgage loans

 The share of single female buyers remains steady at 18 percent of all recent home buyers (down slightly from 20 percent in 2010) according to the National Association of Realtors (NAR) Profile of Home Buyers and Sellers 2018 Survey.
 This makes single females the second most common type of home buyer behind married couples.
 Single male buyers came in at just 9 percent.

 The median purchase price for female single buyers, though is the lowest of all household buyer types ($189,000), including single male homebuyers ($215,000).
 In many real estate markets across the U.S., this means homeownership will continue to be out of reach for many single mothers.